EU Commission pushes for clampdown on Libor-style rigging

 Viviane Reding, the EU's Justice Commissioner said such measures were just a first step in dealing with the misconduct of bankers, whom she compared to "corrupt casino dealers betting with their clients' savings".

-"I was not very much convinced by the action of the Bank," she said, in frank remarks that Barnier declined to repeat.
+"I was not very much convinced by the action of the Bank of England," she said, in frank remarks that Barnier declined to repeat.
 "It has already got, years before, a warning that things were going wrong.
 It has not acted.
 The Libor scandal reveals major faults in the governance of the process."

 Reding suggested the European Central Bank could become the supervisor to "end this very cosy relationship that exists today between some national supervisors and banks", in remarks that are likely to anger those in Britain that wish to retain autonomy in policing finance.